 - Since the mid-90s, you can’t face liability if you’re providing disaster relief, as long as you’re acting under the direction of a state agency.

-- You’re immune from lawsuit for using an AED (a type of defibrillator) to try to save someone’s life.
+- You’re immune from a lawsuit for using an AED (a type of defibrillator) to try to save someone’s life.
 The immunity also extends to the owner of the premises that had the AED available (this is common in schools and large businesses) as well as those involved in installing it, under most circumstances.
-This is to encourage more public places to have AEDs on the premises, since they can save the life of someone whose heart is stopped without waiting for paramedics.
+This is to encourage more public places to have AEDs on the premises since they can save the life of someone whose heart is stopped without waiting for paramedics.

 Georgia Also Has a “Good Samaritan Law” for Drug Overdoses